IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ## Historically

 ### Flogging or whipping
-Section 67 of *Offences Against the Person Act 1867* allows whipping as a punishment for males only.
-The *Criminal Code Act of 1893* prohibits flogging or whipping of females.
-Flogging is the use of a cat-o’-nine-tails, and whipping is done with a rod.
-The *Crimes Amendment Act 1941* ended the use of flogging and whipping as a punishment.
+Section 67 of _Offences Against the Person Act 1867_ allows whipping as a punishment for males only.
+The _Criminal Code Act of 1893_ prohibits flogging or whipping of females.
+Flogging is the use of a cat-o’-nine-tails and whipping is done with a rod.
+The _Indictable Offences Summary Jurisdiction Act 1894_ allows young males convicted of crimes to be whipped.
+12-16 year old boys can be whipped 12 times or less, and boys under 12 can be whipped 6 times or less.
+The _Crimes Amendment Act 1941_ ended the use of flogging and whipping as a punishment.

 ### Jury service
 Historically, only men were required to serve on a jury.
 Men who refused to serve when required were fined.
 See (Juries Act of 1868,1908).
 The *Women Jurors Act 1942* allowed women to opt-in to jury service by notifying “the Sheriff in writing that she desires to serve as a juror”.
 Once a woman had opted-in she was liable for the same fines as a man.
 The *Juries Amendment Act 1963* changed jury service for women to be opt-out.
 Women could excuse themselves from jury duty by writing to the Sheriff and explaining they did not want to serve.
 The *Juries Amendment Act 1976* "provided for equal responsibility for jury service for men and women by the application of the same grounds for exemption from jury service."[^17]